For urgent consular assistance call

 Officials may detain you if you can't prove you entered at an official border crossing.

-When you arrive in Libya, you must register your passport with a police station.
+If you travel to Libya despite our advice, you must register your passport with a police station on arrival.

 You need a valid yellow fever vaccination certificate to enter Libya if you arrive from a country with a risk of yellow fever.
 Some airlines may want to see one when you leave.